junesirius/junesirius.github.io/_posts/Supernatural/2026-07-27-SPN-John-Winchester-journal.md

 ### 5.2

 > Sammy is twelve years old today.
 He's a handful.
-Spends all of his time onthe computer, unless he's arguing with me.
+Spends all of his time on the computer, unless he's arguing with me.
 I can't understand him, and he doesn't try to understand me.
 Typical father-son trouble, but it feels worse because neither one of us can talk about what happened to his mother.
 He wants to be in one place, live a normal life.
 The older he gets, the more he wants it.
 But the older he gets, the more I'm going to need him to help on the hunt.
 He's got to understand that.
 We will finish this quest, and he's going to be a part of it.

 Twelve years old, Sammy wants out, and John has to force him to stay.